Creating a bootable USB device is a common task for both home users and IT Pros.

 13. Insert your new bootable Windows 10 USB to the system you want to install it on.
 Don’t forget to change the startup order in BIOS, so the USB drive is first in the order.

 Now you’re done, and you should be able to install Windows 10 from a USB!

 Here are all the commands that you needed to type in earlier:

 Alternative ways of creating a bootable USB

 If you prefer to use a graphical interface to create your bootable USB, I suggest using Rufus’s media creation tool.
-Using this tool, you can select an ISO file and create a Windows 10 installation media using a few clicks.
+Using this tool, you can select an ISO file and create a Windows 10 operating system installation media using a few clicks.

 In this blog post, I covered how to create a bootable USB using Diskpart and mentioned that you could use the Rufus tool.
 Let me know if you want me to cover any other methods.